If you are not ready to do whatever it takes, do not have Bariatric Surgery. However, if you do, you’ve got to PUT ON

 When I had Gastric Bypass surgery in June of 2001, it was not big in the media at that time and few if anyone knew anyone who had done it.
 It was shocking when Carnie Wilson (of 80’s pop trio Wilson Philips) had Bariatric Surgery, which people related to as Stomach Stapling, in a Live Internet Broadcast.
 It was a novelty, a sideshow, a curiosity, but it did bring attention to a serious problem and a pretty drastic solution.
 It sure caught my attention!

 Practice makes perfect

 While I was digesting the idea of bariatric surgery, I read everything I could find regarding surgical outcomes.
 If there were ways for me to make my surgery safer or have it turn out better, I was all over it.
-I wanted the best surgeon; one who had performed the procedure many times, and bariatric surgery was only being done on a large scale in certain regions like California, New York and Florida
+I wanted the best surgeon; one who had performed the procedure many times, and at that time bariatric surgery was only being done on a large scale in certain regions like California, New York and Florida

 Will they be removing anything Mr. Peabody?

-I knew with a gastric bypass called a roux en y or RNY, I would need to live on a modified Atkins diet for the rest of my life.
+I learned that after having a gastric bypass called a roux en y or RNY, I would need to live on a modified Atkins diet for the rest of my life.
 What exactly would they be cutting?
 What would happen to my stomach?
 What could go wrong – I was perfectly healthy other than being morbidly obese. (sarcasm off) What were the bad things that could happen after I woke up and down the road.
 What protein drinks did I need?
 What vitamins were the best and why?